-He holds PhD in Educational Administration from the SUNY/ University of Buffalo, USA, and MA in Economics from the University of Economics in Wrocław, Poland.
-He was also a postgraduate student at the University of Zurich, Switzerland.
+He holds a PhD in Educational Administration from the SUNY / University of Buffalo, USA, and a MA in Economics from the University of Economics in Wrocław, Poland.
+Hey what a postgraduate student at the University of Zurich, Switzerland.

 Prof. Dr. Yasemin Karakasoglu (2014-2018)

 Yasemin Karakasoglu is Professor of Intercultural Education at the Department of Pedagogy, University of Bremen.
 Earlier, Prof. Karakasoglu served as Head of the Department of Socio-Cultural Affairs at the Center for Turkish Studies in Essen.
 Her current interests include: intercultural concepts for educational institutions, diversity in higher education, living conditions and the educational situation of migrants in Germany.
-She is a member of the Expert Council of German Foundations on Integration and Migration and advisory committees (Freudenberg Foundation, Otto-Benecke-Foundation, the Bremen Integration Council).
-She was elected as a member of the board to the DAAD (German Academic Exchange Service) for the period of 2016-2019.
+She is a member of the Expert Council of German Foundations on Integration and Migration and Advisor Committees (Freudenberg Foundation, Otto Benecke Foundation, the Bremen Integration Council).
+She was elected as member of the DAAD (German Academic Exchange Service) for the period of 2016-2019.